sumiya-sadiya-analyst/Excel_Project-Airbnb_Europe_Dataset/README.md

 - Made sure data is consistent and clean with respective data type, data format and values used.
 - Created pivot tables according to the queries.
 - Merged all pivot tables into three dashboards.
-- Applied slicers to interact data dynamically
+- Applied slicers to interact data dynamically.

 ## Dashboards
   #### Price Analysis